-For a generation that was already forging its own path, COVID-19 has added an entirely new fork in the road: whether or not to attend traditional universities.
-Let’s explore some of Gen Z’s alternatives to uni and the implications they pose for brands.
+Gen Z was forging its own path even before the pandemic hit.
+Now, the global crisis presents a new and unexpected fork in the road: whether or not to attend traditional universities.
+Let’s explore some of Gen Z’s alternatives to university and the implications they pose for brands.

-Before COVID-19, Gen Z was already on the fence about university: 75 percent of them believe that a traditional university degree isn’t necessary for getting a quality education—and for some, COVID-19 has totally tipped the scales.
+Gen Z was on the fence about university even before COVID-19: 75 percent of them believe that a traditional university degree isn’t necessary for getting a quality education—and for some, COVID-19 has totally tipped the scales.

-Although the majority of Gen Zs have chosen to go to university in recent years, the unexpected global pandemic is a major factor for those matriculating in 2020 and beyond.
-A Cirkled In report showed that students in the U.S. are changing their perspectives about higher education:
+Although the majority of Gen Zs have chosen to go to university in recent years, the global pandemic has derailed plans for countless students matriculating in 2020 and beyond.
+A recent Cirkled In report shows that American students' perspectives on higher education are changing with the times:

-For many, this means they are exploring schools closer to home, considering community and state universities, and perhaps delaying enrollment all together.
+For many Gen Z students, this means they're exploring schools closer to home, considering community and state universities, or even delaying enrollment all together.

 In the United Kingdom, the post-university employment outlook for Gen Z is bleak, with the unemployment rate for 18-24 year olds spiking to 27 percent because of the pandemic—almost triple the rate from the previous year.
 It’s also estimated that recent graduates are now 37 percent less likely to be employed in three years, which isn’t great news for prospective students in the U.K.